 “Did you miss her?”
 Kai too stood up.
 I couldn’t believe it and yet I knew who he was talking about.

 “Of course, I missed my mother.”
 I started walking fast.
 He was way behind me now.
-He knows about the girl.
+He knew about the girl.
 Could he possibly know more?